More Boeing workers will return to worksites starting mid-July

 More than a year later, returning employees’ concerns are more focused on basic logistics, said SPEEA’s Dugovich.
 “Am I going to have a desk where I used to have, or am I going to be hotelling?
 What days of the week will I come into work?'” he said.

 Many employees many have been waiting for specifics about Boeing’s return-to-work plans.
-“Boeing has been talking about bringing people back [but] the timeline has has fluctuated,” Dugovich said.
+“Boeing has been talking about bringing people back [but] the timeline has fluctuated,” Dugovich said.
 “This is just saying ‘OK, we’re really going to start moving back now.’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.